syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/afsocket/syslog-source-destination-driver.md

 > NOTE: \
 > The syslog() driver can also receive/send the legacy BSD-syslog-formatted messages.\
 > \
-> The syslog driver also includes TCP messaging on a TLS-encrypted channel, however, this is tested and verified in a separate post dealing with TLS-encryption with syslog-ng [here](tls-encryption/).
+> The syslog driver also includes TCP messaging on a TLS-encrypted channel, however, this is tested and verified in a separate post dealing with TLS-encryption with {{ site.product.short_name }} [here](tls-encryption/).

 ### Status